kwening/k8s-sidecar/README.md

   - description: If you use POST you can also provide json payload
   - required: false
   - type: json

+- `REQ_PAYLOAD_FILENAME`
+  - description: Defines a files name whose content should be send to the `REQ_URL`
+  - required: false
+  - type: string

 - `REQ_PASSWORD`
   - description: Password to use for basic authentication